-RAID 5 provides striping with parity to allow recovery of data on the failure of a single hard disks.
+RAID 5 provides striping with parity to allow recovery of data on the failure of a single hard disk.
 Service is degraded during the recovery, but all data is eventually reconstructed without data loss.
 Use RAID 5 when you want to optimize file access for a server, while also providing for protection against the loss of a single disk.

 Novell Cluster Services combines two or more servers into a single group, known as a cluster.
 If one server in the cluster fails, another server automatically recovers the downed server’s resources (applications, services, IP addresses, and volumes) and runs in its place.
-With Novell Cluster Services, you can configure up to 32 OES 2 Linux servers into a high-availability cluster where resources are dynamically allocated to any server in the cluster.
+With Novell Cluster Services, you can configure up to 32 OES 2015 SP1 servers into a high-availability cluster where resources are dynamically allocated to any server in the cluster.

 Resources can be configured to automatically switch in the event of a server failure, or can be moved manually to troubleshoot hardware, balance workloads, or perform maintenance.
 This frees IT organizations to perform maintenance and upgrades during production hours and eliminates scheduling down time with customer organizations.